LimitPoint/TimeWarp/README.md

 # TimeWarp
 ## Variably scales video in time domain

 This project implements a method that variably scales video and audio in the time domain.

-Variable time scaling is interpreted as a function on the unit interval [0,1] that specifies the instantaneous time scale factor at each time in the video, with video time mapped to the unit interval with division by its duration.

-In this way the absolute time scale at any particular time `t` is the sum of all local time scaling up to that time, or the definite integral of the instantaneous scaling function from `0` to `t`.

 Learn more about *uniformly* scaling video files from our [in-depth blog post](https://www.limit-point.com/blog/2022/scale-video) from which this project is derived.

+Variable time scaling is interpreted as a function on the unit interval [0,1] that specifies the [instantaneous] time scale factor at each time in the video, with video time mapped to the unit interval with division by its duration.
+It will be referred to as the instantaneous time scale function.

+In this way the absolute time scale at any particular time `t` is the sum of all local, or [infinitesimal], time scaling up to that time, or the [definite integral] of the instantaneous scaling function from `0` to `t`.

 The associated Xcode project implements a [SwiftUI] app for macOS and iOS that variably scales video files stored on your device or iCloud.